Meet Some Of Our Staff

 “I think we have a very important job here at the Catholic Monument Design Center.
 We only have one chance to be perfect and we strive to achieve that with every family.”

-Emily Simmons, Director of Sales
+Emily Simmons, Executive Director

 Emily enjoys camping, playing the piano, and spending time with friends and family, especially while enjoying a delicious meal.
 She resides in Clifton Park with her husband and two young children.